Code-Institute-Submissions/abdullahjr0-MS1/README.md

 # 7. End Product
 [Go to the top](#UX) <a name="UX"></a>

-Please view a link to the finished product<a href="https://abdullahjr0.github.io/MS1/">here</a>
+Please view a link to the finished product [here](https://abdullahjr0.github.io/MS1/)
 <a name="credits"></a>

 # 8. Credits
 [Go to the top](#UX) <a name="UX"></a>
 ### Content
 * __Content__
-    * Website was inspired by Ronan Personal Training
+    * Website was inspired by [Ronan Personal Training](https://www.ronanpersonaltraining.com/)
-    * All hero, testimonial and service images are taken from <a href="https://stock.adobe.com/uk/">Adobe Stock</a>
+    * All hero, testimonial and service images are taken from [Adobe Stock](https://stock.adobe.com/uk/)
-    * Text is copied and edited from <a href="https://www.ronanpersonaltraining.com/">Ronan Personal Training</a> and <a href="ten.co.uk">Ten Health and Fitness</a>
+    * Text is copied and edited from [Ronan Personal Training](https://www.ronanpersonaltraining.com/) and [Ten Health and Fitness](ten.co.uk)

 *   __Code__
-    * Flip card animation was taken from <a href="https://www.w3schools.com/howto/howto_css_flip_card.asp">W3Schools</a>
+    * Flip card animation was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp)
-    * The header on all pages was inspired by <a href="https://www.youtube.com/watch?v=BkbkUtrLkls">Divinector</a> on Youtube and some of the code was copied and edited.
+    * The header on all pages was inspired by [Divinector] (https://www.youtube.com/watch?v=BkbkUtrLkls} on Youtube and some of the code was copied and edited.
-    * The embedded Youtube video was taken from <a href="https://www.youtube.com/watch?v=VGHI9j-zR8k">Trusty Spotter</a>
+    * The embedded Youtube video was taken from [Trusty Spotter](https://www.youtube.com/watch?v=VGHI9j-zR8k)